-With Ruler Analytics or another attribution tool, you can see how many leads those ads are converting.
+With an attribution tool, you can see how many leads those ads are converting.
 But, more importantly, you can prove how much revenue you ultimately end up driving.

 What does this look like in Ruler?
 Why don’t we show you!

 You’ll get access to a whole host of different reports which list your traffic, your lead volume and closed revenue.

 This is just one report available in Ruler.
 There are plenty more that help you get granular with your marketing reporting.

 An important way for businesses using MRR to scale is to up their ARPU (average revenue per user).

 But how do you find potential customers who will convert into a higher payment bracket?